pressgang-ccms/PressGangCCMSUI/README.md

 Some views simply create iFrames to BIRT reports.
 See https://github.com/mcasperson/birt-jsonparser and https://github.com/mcasperson/BIRT-JSON-Report-Template for examples.

 To get rid of the border in the standard BIRT web viewer, set the border-width property in the .birtviewer_document_fragment class in webcontent/birt/styles.style.css file to 0.

+The ACE editor currently works with the ACE distribution from the 4th of November 2012.
+See https://github.com/ajaxorg/ace-builds/tree/86abb02339499ac96f95649ad5e088e66b6b9a9c